 The village was associated with the Mitford family from medieval times who took their name from the place.
 The Mitfords were living here, it is said, from the time of Edward the Confessor though the provenance of local landed families living in an area before the Norman Conquest should always be treated with caution.

-The name of teh village of Mitford comes from an old word ‘mythe’ meaning ‘junction of streams’ and so Mitford was ‘the ford at the junction of streams’ – namely the Font and the Wansbeck.
+The name Mitford comes from an old word ‘mythe’ meaning ‘junction of streams’ and so Mitford was ‘the ford at the junction of streams’ – namely the Font and the Wansbeck.

 For much of the medieval period Mitford and its castle were in the hands of the Bertram family though it seems that the first Bertram here had married a daughter of John De Mitford at the time of William the Conqueror giving the Mitford family a continuous connection to the place.